cfjedimaster/raymondcamden2023/src/posts/2024/07/31/2024-07-30-building-a-crud-web-app-with-alpinejs.md

 description:
 ---

-One of things I try to encourage here is for my readers to reach out with their questions.
+One of the things I try to encourage here is for my readers to reach out with their questions.
 That rarely happens, but when it does, I try my best to answer as soon as possible.
 In this case, I got a great question from a reader back in May and then... life happened.
 Sorry, Nicholas, but hopefully this isn't too late.
-His question was pretty simple - could I build an example of using [Alpine.js](https://alpinejs.dev/) for a CRUD interface.
+His question was pretty simple - could I build an example of using [Alpine.js](https://alpinejs.dev/) for a CRUD interface?

 For folks who may not know the term, CRUD refers to: